 The first known iterations of a wheeled, human-powered vehicle were created long before the bicycle became a practical form of transportation.
 In 1418, an Italian engineer, Giovanni Fontana (or de la Fontana), constructed a human-powered device consisting of four wheels and a loop of rope connected by gears, according to the International Bicycle Fund (opens in new tab) (IBF).

 In 1813, about 400 years after Fontana built his wheeled contraption, a German aristocrat and inventor named Karl von Drais began work on his own version of a Laufmaschine (running machine), a four-wheeled, human-powered vehicle.
-Then in 1817, Drais debuted a two-wheeled vehicle, known by many names throughout Europe, including Draisienne, dandy horse and hobby horse.
+Then in 1817, Drais debuted a two-wheeled vehicle, known by many names throughout Europe, including Draisienne, dandy horse and hobby horse, IBF says.

-Drais built his machine in response to a very serious problem — a dearth of real horses.
-In 1815, Mount Tambora, in Indonesia, erupted and the ash cloud dispersed around the world a lowered global temperatures.
-Crops failed and animals, including horses, died of starvation, according to Smithsonian magazine.
+Drais built his machine in response to a very serious problem: a dearth of real horses.
+In 1815, Indonesia's Mount Tambora erupted and the ash cloud that dispersed around the world lowered global temperatures.
+Crops failed, and many animals, including horses, died of starvation, according to Smithsonian Magazine (opens in new tab).

 Drais took his invention to France and to England, where it became popular.
 A British coach maker named Denis Johnson marketed his own version, called "pedestrian curricles," to London's pleasure-seeking aristocrats.
 Hobby horses enjoyed several years of success before they were banned from sidewalks as a danger to pedestrians.
 The fad passed, and by the 1820s, the vehicles were rarely seen, according to the National Museum of American History (opens in new tab) (NMAH).(opens in new tab)

 Bone shakers and penny-farthings